-Many Empaths experience high levels of “guilt”.
-Not because they have wronged someone or acted in terrible way.
+Many women experience high levels of “guilt”.
+Not because they have wronged someone or acted in a terrible way.
 They feel guilty for wanting to meet their own desires and needs

 Guilt is a draining emotion that sits at bottom of the stomach like a dead weight.
 Guilt doesn’t burn like anger or hurt like shame but eats away at our ability to enjoy life.

 Whilst a person can experience guilt for their past mistakes and actions, this post relates to underlying guilt for living our lives in our own way and taking care of our needs and wants.

 Women have a natural tendency to feel guilty for making their happiness, health and well-being a priority.
 The pressure to be everything to everyone is immense.

 How often have you experienced saying yes to something out of a sense of obligation because you would experience guilt if you said no?